hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 * `service_account` - (Optional) The Google Cloud Platform Service Account to be used by the node VMs.

+* `management` - (Optional) Node management configuration, wherein auto-repair and auto-upgrade is configured.
+Structure is documented below.

+The `management` block supports:

+* `auto_repair` - (Optional) Whether the nodes will be automatically repaired.

+* `auto_upgrade` - (Optional) Whether the nodes will be automatically upgraded.

 The `authenticator_groups_config` block supports:

 * `security_group` - (Required) The name of the RBAC security group for use with Google security groups in Kubernetes RBAC.
 Group name must be in format `gke-security-groups@yourdomain.com`.